Ashwaq-y/TurtleBot3_SLAM/README.md

 ```
 $ rosrun map_server map_saver -f ~/map
 ```
-it can be saved as following:
+it can be saved as image as follow:

 <img src="https://user-images.githubusercontent.com/108296165/183522957-8dd2790b-68b7-4609-a53a-91188edf85a1.png" width="600" height="400">